 At TCNJ, Pearson has taught a broad range of courses in the Journalism, Professional Writing, African American Studies, Interactive Multimedia and Liberal Learning programs.
 She co-founded TCNJ’s Interactive Multimedia major, along with Ursula Wolz and Phillip Sanders.
-From 2011-14, she chaired the Department of African American Studies.
-She has served as advisor to a number of campus organizations, including the TCNJ Signal, Ed@TCNJ, and the TCNJ chapter of Alpha Kappa Alpha Sorority.
-In 2000, Pearson was selected as the Carnegie Foundation/CASE Professor of the Year for New Jersey. # Link in context
+From 2011-14, she chaired the Department of African American Studies. # Link in context

 Pearson is a member of the Online News Association, a life member of the Association for the Study of African American Life and History, and an associate member of the National Association of Black Journalists. # Link in context